eliezio/log4j-test/README.md

 - [CVE-2021-45046](https://www.cve.org/CVERecord?id=CVE-2021-45046)
 - [CVE-2021-45105](https://www.cve.org/CVERecord?id=CVE-2021-45105)

-The first two, famously nicknamed Log4Shell, enable Remote-Code-Execution, while the last one allows a Denial-of-Service.
+The first two, famously nicknamed Log4Shell, enable Remote-Code-Execution, whereas the last one allows a Denial-of-Service.

 ### Misbelief #1: All Log4j modules from 2.0 to 2.16 were impacted by at least one of these vulnerabilities